MShajieShah/Assesment-For-Fresh-Grads/oop_problem/q1/Readme.md

 You will call this method like this and this will handle the return of data instead of hitting an actual endpoint.

-In case if you don't know how api works just type this url {https://catfact.ninja/fact} in the browser  you will see a json response in your browser window.This is an example of get request where baseurl is catfact.ninja and one of the endpoint is fact.
+In case if you don't know how api works just copy this url { https://catfact.ninja/fact } in the browser you will see a json response in your browser window.This is an example of get request where baseurl is catfact.ninja and one of the endpoint is fact.
 Base url and end point has one to many relationship.

 (So in our case instead of making a real call to the internet we will be making a call to our class Internet that will return the data for us.
 The Internet class that you are provided with is written in ruby.
 If you are doing the assessment in a language other than ruby then translate this class into the programming language your choice)

-# Here are the three apis that sohail has given you for now to make a wrapper class around these three apis.
+Here are the three apis that sohail has given you for now to make a wrapper class around these three apis.
 As project is going on you will receive more apis so you have to design your classes in such a way that you have to do minimlist work to make any incoming api work correclty under system

 * https://test-api1/get_items   token for this api is 123
 * https://test-api2/items	         token for this api is 456